Timeline beyond October following the September 11 attacks: Saturday, September 11, 2021

 Ceremonies are held across the United States and the world to commemorate the 20th anniversary of the attacks.
 President Joe Biden, First Lady Jill Biden, former presidents Bill Clinton and Barack Obama accompanied with their respective spouses, and several federal, state, local officials attend a remembrance ceremony at the National September 11 Memorial & Museum in New York.
 Vice President Kamala Harris and former president George W. Bush speak at a memorial service held the Flight 93 National Memorial in Somerset County, Pennsylvania.
-A vigil was also held at the Pentagon Memorial where both Biden and Harris later visited.
+Secretary of Defense Lloyd Austin and Chairman of the Joint Chiefs of Staff Mark Milley also preside over a memorial service at the Pentagon Memorial, which was held concurrently with the aforementioned events.

 2022

 Sunday, July 31, 2022

-The second emir of Al-Qaeda, Ayman al-Zawahiri, who helped plan the September 11 attacks, was killed in a drone strike at his home in Kabul, Afghanistan.
-President Biden would later announce al-Zawahiri's death in a statement the day after on August 1.
+The second emir of Al-Qaeda, Ayman al-Zawahiri, who helped plan the September 11 attacks, is killed in a drone strike at his home in Kabul, Afghanistan.
+President Biden announces al-Zawahiri's death in a statement the day after on August 1.

-Monday, December 6, 2022
+Tuesday, December 6, 2022

-St. Nicholas Greek Orthodox Church fully opened for regular services on December 6, 2022, the Feast of Saint Nicholas.
+St. Nicholas Greek Orthodox Church is fully opened for regular services on December 6, 2022, the Feast of Saint Nicholas.

 2023

+Wednesday, September 13, 2023

-The Ronald O. Perelman Performing Arts Center is scheduled to open at the World Trade Center.
+The Ronald O. Perelman Performing Arts Center opens at the World Trade Center.

+2024

+Friday, August 2, 2024

+In United States v.
+Khalid Sheikh Mohammed, Secretary of Defense Lloyd Austin revokes a plea deal with three men who are accused of plotting the September 11 attacks, effectively reinstating it as a death penalty case.

+Monday, August 12, 2024

+Joseph W. Pfeifer retires from the FDNY when Robert S. Tucker was appointed by Mayor Eric Adams.